Last webpage update 7/14/20. Spread the facts.

 Due to the level of concern about COVID-19, the following are in effect in Thurston County.

-- For Thurston County COVID-19 data about confirmed cases, hospitalizations, recovered/recovering and more visit the COVID-19 Data Page.
+- For Thurston County COVID-19 data about testing, confirmed cases, hospitalizations, outbreaks and more visit the COVID-19 Data Page.

 Preventing Spread of COVID-19

 COVID-19 is spread from person-to-person through droplets from an infected person.
 These droplets land on objects and surfaces around the person.
 Other people then catch COVID-19 by touching these objects or surfaces, then touching their eyes, nose or mouth.
 People can also catch COVID-19 if they breathe in droplets from a person with COVID-19.

 You can take steps to prevent the spread of COVID-19 by doing the following things:

 When you are out, keep a distance of 6 feet or more between you and others.

 Wear a face covering in public spaces, when you cannot maintain 6 feet distance from people not from your household.